Constructing Likelihood Functions for Interval-valued Random Variables: Introduction

-The earliest systematic study of interval-valued data is in numerical analysis, where \cite{Moore1966} used intervals as a description for imprecise data.
-Random intervals can be considered as a special case of random sets \citep{Molchanov2005}, the theory of which brings together elements of topology, convex geometry, and probability theory to develop a coherent mathematical framework for their analysis. \citet{Matheron1975} gave the first self-contained development of statistical models for random sets, including central limit theorems and a law of large numbers, and \citet{Beresteanu2008} derived these limit theorems specifically for random intervals.
-In this framework, interval-valued random variables $[X]=\left[\underline{X},\overline{X}\right]$ are modelled as a bivariate real-valued random vector $\left(\underline{X},\overline{X}\right)$, where $\underline{X}\leq\overline{X}$, using standard inferential techniques.
-This approach is also used for partially identified models \citep{Beresteanu2012,Molchanov2014}, where the object of economic and statistical interest is a set rather than a point.
-In probabilistic modelling, \citet{Lyashenko1983} introduced normal random compact convex sets in Euclidean space, and showed that a normal random interval is simply a Gaussian displacement of a fixed closed bounded interval. \citet{Sun2014} subsequently extended this idea to normal hierarchical models for random intervals.
+The earliest systematic study of interval-valued data is in numerical analysis, where \citeN{Moore1966} used intervals as a description for imprecise data.
+Random intervals are also special cases of random sets \cite{Molchanov2005}, the theory of which brings together elements of topology, convex geometry, and probability theory to develop a coherent mathematical framework for their analysis. \citeN{Matheron1975} gave the first self-contained development of statistical models for random sets, including central limit theorems and a law of large numbers, and \citeN{Beresteanu2008} derived these limit theorems specifically for random intervals.
+In this framework, interval-valued random variables $[X]=\left[\underline{X},\overline{X}\right]\subset\mathbb{R}$ are modelled as a bivariate real-valued random vector $\left(\underline{X},\overline{X}\right)$, where $\underline{X}\leq\overline{X}$, using standard inferential techniques.
+This approach is also used for partially identified models, where the object of economic and statistical interest is a set rather than a point \shortcite{Beresteanu2012,Molchanov2014}.
+In probabilistic modelling, \citeN{Lyashenko1983} introduced normal random compact convex sets in Euclidean space, and showed that a normal random interval is simply a Gaussian displacement of a fixed closed bounded interval. \citeN{Sun2014} subsequently extended this idea to normal hierarchical models for random intervals.